Dethklok: Fictional background

-In the Metalocalypse series, Dethklok is depicted as the world's most popular and successful death metal band.
-The members of Dethklok reside in a colossal, fortress-like castle elevated high above ground called Mordhaus, which serves as their residence and recording studio.
-Beyond their extremely wealthy financial status, they also oversee a massive personal organization of devoted workers known as Klokateers, who act as their personal servants, as well as their roadies, security personnel, and private military squadron.
+In the Metalocalypse series, Dethklok is depicted as the world's most popular death metal band.
+The members of Dethklok reside in a castle elevated high above ground called Mordhaus, which serves as their recording studio.
+Beyond their extreme financial status, they also oversee a personal organization of devoted workers known as Klokateers, who act as their personal servants, as well as their roadies, security personnel, and private military squadron.
 The band's fan base includes billions of metal fanatics, who frequently endanger themselves watching the band perform live, as their costly shows are commonly held in dangerous locations and include numerous hazards such as excessive pyrotechnics, aircraft, lasers, and giant bladed pendulums, with many shows concluding in multiple attendee deaths.
 With their widespread commercial success and lucrative sponsorship contracts, Dethklok is ranked as the world's seventh largest economy by the end of the second season.

 Despite their otherworldly success, the members of Dethklok are often portrayed as incompetent at almost everything unrelated to their profession.
 The band struggles to perform everyday tasks, including grocery shopping, preparing food, and maintaining proper social relationships.
 Throughout the series, they are often assisted by their manager and lawyer, Charles Foster Offdensen, who frequently attempts to prevent the band from making poor decisions.
 The band's actions and uncanny misfortune have caught the attention of an Illuminati-style council known as The Tribunal.
 The Tribunal is portrayed as Dethklok's antagonist throughout the series and secretly monitors their actions in almost every episode.
 They describe Dethklok as the "world's greatest cultural force."
 The leader of The Tribunal (Mr. Salacia), however, frequently instructs the other members to allow Dethklok to do as they will.